-Replace the PCV valve with one that meets Ford material and design specifications for your vehicle, such as a Motorcraft or equivalent replacement part.
-The customer warranty may be void for any damage to the emissions system if such a PCV valve is not used.
+Replace the spark plugs with ones that meet Ford material and design specifications for your vehicle, such as Motorcraft® or equivalent replacement parts.
+The customer warranty may be void for any damage to the engine if such spark plugs are not used.

-3For spark plug replacement, see your authorized dealer.
+2For spark plug replacement, see your authorized dealer.
 Refer to scheduled maintenance information for the appropriate intervals for changing the spark plugs.